ntavelis/mercure-php/README.md

 });
 ```
 Keep in mind that you can also use cookie based authentication to connect to the hub, you can read more about it [here](https://symfony.com/doc/current/mercure.html#authorization).

+## Extra

+If you want to configure notifications for a specific type, consult the documentation [here](docs/EventTypes.md).

 ## Change log